-Jon Jekel is an attorney, author, and entrepreneur in San Diego, California.
-At TechLaw, Jon advises artists, inventors and entrepreneurs on business and intellectual property (“IP”) issues, including business formation, brand development, commercial transactions, copyright and trademark registration, and commercial litigation.
+Jon Jekel is an attorney, author, and entrepreneur in California.
+In his current role, Jon advises artists, inventors and entrepreneurs on business and intellectual property (“IP”) issues, including business formation, brand development, commercial transactions, copyright and trademark registration, and commercial litigation.
 Jon uses his experience in state and federal courts to help transactional clients foresee (and avoid) pitfalls that many businesses experience.

 Why did Jon become an attorney?

 Jon grew up in a small town in Southwest Florida, moving to San Diego in 2009 to pursue a Master’s in Fine Arts in Fiction Writing.
 He writes speculative fiction, and for years, had been fascinated with developments like Google Books, Spotify, Wikipedia, the Maker Movement, and Etsy.
 In early 2010, Jon began to wonder whether humanity was on the verge of its next Renaissance.
 He wanted to join the conversation, so he left his MFA program and enrolled in the University of San Diego School of Law, where he focused his studies on business and IP.